Clojure

 Clojure MCP provides a superset of the tools that Claude Code uses, so you can use it to work on Clojure without any other tools.

-Claude Desktop also let's you see the complete reasoning and tool execution chain which is very helpful for understanding how the LLM interacts with the tools.
+I highly recommend using ClojureMCP with Claude Desktop to start.
+Claude Desktop let's you see the complete reasoning and tool execution chain which is very helpful for understanding how the LLM interacts with the tools.
 Seeing the explicit reasoning and actions is invaluable for learning how to work with LLMs as coding assistants.

 For Clojurists an LLM assisted REPL is the killer application.

-LLMs can:
+With a REPL LLMs can:

 Additionally, in some LLM clients (including Claude Desktop), you can control which tools are available to the model at any given moment so you can easily remove the ability to edit files and restrict the model to the REPL tool and force the use of the REPL.